xerolinux/xerolinux.github.io/content/contact.md

 ### Support Me / My Cause

-In case you weren't aware of the current situation in **Lebanon**, let me put it this way, it's bad, real bad.
-As a result I currently have no choice but to rely on you, my dear fans, at least until situation improves.
+If you want to see our projects thrive and continue, please do consider supporting them.
 Without your support none of this would have been possible.
 I thank every one of you who have pleged a few pennies here n there.

 {{< figure src="https://i.imgur.com/coqI5QA.png" alt="Support" class="center-image" >}} <br />